 OT services are provided by a licensed Occupational Therapist or Certified Occupational Therapy Assistant (COTA) on an intermittent basis and are covered by most payors, including Medicare.
 COTAs are supervised by an OT.
 These services include but are not limited to upper body strength training, improving range of motion skills and provision of a home exercise program.

 ST services are provided by a licensed Speech Language Pathologist (SLP) on an intermittent basis and are covered by most payors, including Medicare.
 These services include but are not limited to improving swallowing, cognition, and speaking.

 Nurse Practitioner (NP)

 Nurse practitioner: A registered nurse (RN) who has completed an advanced training program in a medical specialty, such as pediatric care.
 Abbreviated NP.
-An NP may be a primary, direct health care provider, and can prescribe medications
+An NP may be a primary, direct health care or private home care provider, and can prescribe medications

 Certified Nursing Aide (CNA)

 A certified nurse aide helps care for ill, injured, disabled and/or infirm individuals in nursing homes.
 Under the supervision of nursing and medical stat1nurse aides answer patient ‘call bells,’ deliver messages, serve meals, make beds, and help patients eat, dress and bathe.
 Aides may provide skin care to patients, take temperatures, pulse, and respiration, and help patients walk and get in and out of bed.
 Nurse aides observe patients’ mental, physical and emotional conditions and report changes to the nursing and medical staff.